How To Catch Snapper: The Thrills of Fishing Off Florida's Gulf Coast

 Red snapper, Yellowtail snapper, Mutton Snapper, and Mangrove Snapper are all common in Florida waters.

 Red snappers are similar in appearance to other snappers.
-They have a dark dorsal side and a lighter ventral side, with the latter varying from white to yellow in color.
+They have a dark red dorsal side and a lighter ventral white side

 The weight of red snapper can range from 6 ounces to over 30 pounds, but most fish caught are usually less than 20 pounds.

-Red snapper can be found at depths of up to 150 feet, which is where most catches occur.
+Red snapper can be found at depths around 150 feet, which is where most catches occur.

 Yellowtail snapper is a type of snapper found off the coast of Florida.
 Typically, these fish can be identified by their distinctive elongated body shape and yellowtail.